jeremyzilar/street-view/public/pdfs/README.md

 # PDFs Folder

-This folder contains PDF documents that are publicly accessible in the Street View application.
+This folder contains PDF documents that are publicly accessible in the Caminos application.

 ## Adding PDFs